 - Privately fostered children - Children who are absent from education for prolonged periods and/or on repeat occasions - Children or a young people who identify as lesbian, gay, bi or trans (LGBT), or who are perceived by other children to be LGBT (whether they are or not) - 4.3.
 Being LGBT, or perceived to be, is not in itself an inherent risk factor for harm, but this group can be targeted by other children.
 Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open, so as an academy we endeavour to reduce any additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff. - 4.4.
 Children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and additional barriers can exist when recognising abuse and neglect in this group of children (whether or not they have a statutory Education, Health and Care Plan).
 These can include: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - Being more prone to peer group isolation or bullying and cyberbullying (including prejudice based bullying) than other children. - The potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content and or behaviours in schools or colleges without understanding the consequences of doing so. - 4.5.
-We understand the additional vulnerabilities for young children, and we follow the guidance for safeguarding children up to the age of five set out in Section 3 of the Statutory Framework for the Early Years Foundation Stage September 2023. - 4.6.
-Children who have a social worker due to safeguarding or welfare needs may be vulnerable to further harm due to experiences of adversity and trauma, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and positive mental health.
+We understand the additional vulnerabilities for young children, and we follow the guidance for safeguarding children up to the age of five set out in Section 3 of the Statutory Framework for the Early Years facing barriers to attendance, learning, behaviour and positive mental health.
 Our academy will identify the additional needs of these children and provide extra monitoring and pastoral and/or academic support to mitigate these additional barriers.
 We recognise that even when social care intervention has ended, these additional barriers may persist, therefore so too will our additional monitoring and support.